mrryyi/cppcomm/README.md

 cppcomm: header-only c++20 windows socket communication
 =========================================

-Communicate with less effort in C++20
+Communicate with less effort in C++20.
+You can find the newest version in `src/cppcomm.hpp`

 Features
 -----------